Bryon Scharenberg

 That turns out to be useful.

 I'm Bryon.
-Eight years inside security and AI consulting, building GTM engines, leading client partnerships, and helping leaders navigate decisions where the path isn't obvious.
+Eight years inside security and AI consulting, building GTM engines, leading client partnerships, and helping leaders navigate decisions they haven't made before.
 I've worked across banks, fintechs, Fortune 50 tech companies, and growth-stage startups.

 Organizations I've worked with